riccardopersiani/eth-fidelity-points-dapp/README.md

 ### :black_nib: Notes

 __❍__ Please, keep secure your own Infura key and the Metamask passphrase.
 The ones that may be provided here are simply placeholders.

+__❍__ Please, keep secure your own Firebase configuration.
+The one that may be provided here is simply for demonstration.

 __❍__ The front-end application for the loyalty point system is reachable at https://localhost:3000/